Turee/kickstart-your-graphql-api-with-hasura/readme.md

 ### Hasura metadata

-Next we are going to add some Hasura metadata using the Hasura console.
+Next, we are going to add some Hasura metadata using the Hasura console.
 First thing to do is to add tracking information for the tables by clicking "Add all":

 ![](data_view.png)

-Hasura just generated a GraphQL CRUD API for us with filtering, aggregation and paging support.
+Hasura just generated a GraphQL CRUD API for us with subscriptions support.
+See all Hasura features [here](https://hasura.io/all-features).

 Next thing to do is to add relationship tracking information for each table:

 ![](relations.png)

-When we are done modifying metadata, let's save it to our Git repository so we can transfer our configuration to a different environment in the future:
+We can use following command to export our metadata:

 ```
 hasura metadata export
 ```

-This generates a file (migrations/metadata.yaml) that contains all the metadata about the database.
-I like to add this file in the git with the related database migrations so we can easilly keep track of changes to the database using git.
+This generates [a file](https://github.com/Turee/kickstart-your-graphql-api-with-hasura/blob/master/migrations/metadata.yaml) that contains all the metadata about the database.

+I like to add this file and related database changes in the git repository.
+This enables us to apply our changes to another environment later.

-We can later apply the metadata by (ie. when deploying the changes to a different environment):
+We apply this metadata using following command:

 ```
 hasura metadata apply